 Crisis Pregnancy Center (CPC)

 Jason has been an advocate for the dignity and sanctity of human life from conception to the grave for over 30 years.
 He has been legal counsel for the Reno/Fernley Crisis Pregnancy Center (“CPC”) for over ten years.
 CPC is a 501(c)(3) non-profit organization serving women and men in Reno, Fernley and the surrounding communities since 1983.
 CPC centers are comprised of a compassionate and knowledgeable staff of trained advocates, instructors, and community leaders.
 All of CPC’s services are free of charge.
 CPC believes a woman's life should be valued as highly as the child she carries.
 CPC also believes men need support and encouragement to rise up to be men and fathers of courage.
-CPC provides a safe, 100% confidential, no pressure place for women and men to get the facts about pregnancy, parenting, abortion, and adoption.
-CPC provides the information to women and men so that they can make a decision that is right for them need with no spin, no coercion, and no judgement.
+CPC provides a safe, 100% confidential, no-pressure place for women and men to get the facts about pregnancy, parenting, abortion, and adoption.
+CPC provides the information to women and men so that they can make a decision that is right for them need with no spin, no coercion, and no judgment.

 In the Matter of Guardianship of Elizabeth Elaine Bauer, Adult Ward, Case No. PRCV98-03405 (2012) and Case No. JV13-00229A (2013-2014), Jason intervened to prevent the District Court from ordering that a disabled women submit to an abortion procedure and be sterilized.
 This opportunity to use his legal training and experience to fight for the life of an unborn child, to vindicate the dignity of a disabled woman, and to give voice to the religious convictions of a family in a court of law was one of the most rewarding experiences of his legal career.
 Rarely will the result of the case mean life or death, but this case was a rare exception.
 As a result of Jason’s participation in this case, he now has the privilege of watching a smart, healthy, and beautiful little girl, who was facing the threat of being aborted, grow and thrive under the care of her grandparents.